prisma/prisma1/docs/04-Reference/04-GraphQL-API/03-Mutation-API.md

 }
 ```

 Here's a list of available mutations.
-To explore them, use the [playground](!alias-uh8shohxie#playground) inside your project.
+To explore them, use the [playground](!alias-aiteerae6l#graphcool-playground) for your service.

 * Based on the [model types](!alias-eiroozae8u#model-types) and [relations](!alias-eiroozae8u#relations) in your data model, [type mutations](#type-mutations) and [relation mutations](#relation-mutations) will be generated to modify nodes and edges.
 * Additionally, [custom mutations](#custom-mutations) can be added to your API using [Resolvers](!alias-su6wu3yoo2) that are implemented as serverless [functions](!alias-aiw4aimie9).